jbarciv/MUAR/README.md

   * [1.1.
 Graphs](#11-graphs)

 ## 1. Maths

 ### 1.1 Graphs
-Solution of usual graphs problems with the use of `networkx` python library with the use of `Jupyter Notebooks`.
-Problems solved:
-- TSP: Traveling Salesman Problem
-- CPP: Chinese Postman Problem
-- SPP: Shortest Path Problem
-- MST: Minimum Spanning Tree

-Folders and content:
+Solutions to common graph problems implemented using the `NetworkX` Python library within `Jupyter Notebooks`.
+The following problems are addressed:

+- **TSP (Traveling Salesman Problem)**: Finding the shortest possible route that visits a given set of cities and returns to the starting city.
+- **CPP (Chinese Postman Problem)**: Determining the shortest possible route that visits every edge of a graph at least once.
+- **SPP (Shortest Path Problem)**: Calculating the shortest path between two nodes in a graph.
+- **MST (Minimum Spanning Tree)**: Finding the minimum spanning tree of a connected, undirected graph.

+#### Folder Structure

-- Data: folder with four big graphs data.
+- **Data**: This folder contains datasets for four large graphs used.
-- 'src.ipynb': main code file.
+- **src.ipynb**: The main Jupyter Notebook file that contains the Python code for solving the graph problems.
-- 'Assignment_guide.pdf': basic instruction and descriptions for the graphs.
+- **Assignment_guide.pdf**: Detailed instructions and descriptions for the graphs used.
-- 'Graphs_Problems.pdf': slides for the solution.
+- **Graphs_Problems.pdf**: Presentation slides.

-Here an example of the TSP solution for the graph with 100 nodes:
+Finally, an example of the TSP solution for a graph with 100 nodes.

 [![TSP_100_node](./Graphs/imgs/tsp/tsp_100.png)]